rticommunity/rticonnextdds-examples/examples/connext_dds/real_time_wan_transport/README.md

 Real-Time WAN Transport provides the following capabilities:

-* **NAT (Network Address Translator) traversal:** Ability to communicate between DomainParticipants running in a Local Area Network (LAN) that is behind a NAT-enabled router, and DomainParticipants on the outside of the NAT across a WAN.
+-   **NAT (Network Address Translator) traversal:** Ability to communicate between DomainParticipants running in a Local Area Network (LAN) that is behind a NAT-enabled router, and DomainParticipants on the outside of the NAT across a WAN.
 This functionality is provided in combination with Cloud Discovery Service.
-* **IP mobility:** Support for network transitions and changes in IP addresses in any of the DomainParticipants participating in the communication
+-   **IP mobility:** Support for network transitions and changes in IP addresses in any of the DomainParticipants participating in the communication.
-* **Security:** Secure communications between DomainParticipants using Security Plugins.
+-   **Security:** Secure communications between DomainParticipants using Security Plugins.

 Real-Time WAN Transport does not require third-party components, such as STUN servers, or protocols like SIP to handle session establishment.
 Using a single